 HIMALAYA TECHNOLOGIES TO ENTER CRYTPOCURRENCY MARKET

-HMLA to enter cryptocurrency market through planned infusion of assets by CEO

-Comparing NSAV and HMLA valuations to HMLA today reveals a valuation gap.
-Comparing their peak valuations to HMLA illustrates a potentially game changing anomaly.”PITTSBURGH, PA, USA, December 26, 2023 /EINPresswire.com/ -- Himalaya Technologies, Inc. (OTC: HMLA) announces it intends to enter the cryptocurrency markets through an investment agreement with its CEO Vikram Grover, who recently received a substantial default judgment against an operator of a crypto tech ecosystem including cryptocurrency exchanges, crypto coins and tokens, and value added blockchain products and services.
+Pittsburgh, PA, Dec.
+26, 2023 (GLOBE NEWSWIRE) -- Himalaya Technologies, Inc. (OTC: HMLA) announces it intends to enter the cryptocurrency market through an investment agreement with its CEO Vikram Grover, who recently received a substantial default judgment against an operator of a crypto tech ecosystem including cryptocurrency exchanges, crypto coins and tokens, and value added blockchain products and services.
 Specifically, on December 20, 2023, Vikram Grover was notified that he won a default judgment of $57,903,750.00 not including damages and legal fees for Case No.: 1:21−cv−05054 in the United States District Court for the Northern District of Illinois Eastern Division.
 The complaint, filed on or around September 3, 2021, is Vikram Grover v.
 Net Savings Link, Inc., Wilton Group, Limited, Wilton UK (Group), LTD, Wilton Group, Limited, China Food and Beverage Co., and James Tilton.

-Mr. Grover, who is our control shareholder, has agreed to enforce the judgment and seek control of the defendants’ public companies Net Savings Link, Inc. and China Food and Beverage Co.
-(OTC: NSAV & OTC: CHIF), obtain their crypto businesses, fintech investments and other assets, and combine them with Himalaya.
+Mr. Grover, who is our control shareholder, has agreed to enforce the judgment and seek control of the defendants’ public companies Net Savings Link, Inc. and China Food and Beverage Co. (both publicly traded on OTC Markets), obtain their crypto businesses, fintech investments and other assets, and combine them with Himalaya.
 Any transactions will be subject to independent valuation and analysis and compliance with US GAAP, regulatory rules, and legal requirements.

 Summary of Investments and Assets of Net Savings Link, Inc.: